perrygeo/pyimpute/README.md

 ### The process

 1. Loading spatial data
 	* Easiest method: import table containing training observations with both explanatory and response variables.
-	    * User inputs explanatory rasters, observation vector dataset, response columns

 	* Alternate method: perform random stratified sampling on a response data and generate training data from rasters
 	* Another alternate method: Use python-rasters-stats to grab the data from explanatory rasters using point data

 2. Fit a classification or regression model